Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/chat-faq.md

 ### How can I share a file in the chat?

-In the Slingshot chat, you can share files from your device, cloud storage, or even from a team or project where these files are pinned.
+In the Slingshot chat, you can share files from your device, cloud storage, or even from a workspace where these files are pinned.

 Select the paperclip icon to attach the file to your message.